justBorn/pluggy/README.md

 ## Hardware and Dashboard demo
 Python backend based on the non officilal API of this device https://amzn.to/2SYBuVK.
-This is a REST interface to enable the smartplug and read the plug consumption
+This is a REST interface to enable the smartplug and read the plug consumption.

 ![Alt Text](https://github.com/justBorn/pluggy/blob/f9db9703ea81b98a63d3f7d969d85bc599dde17c/demo-assets/hardware-demo-small.gif?raw=true)

 ## Video Pitch :